stanford-policylab/opp/py/data_readme_template.md

 ## Albany, NY
 **Data notes**:
-- Data is deduplicated on incident, reducing the number of records by ~32%
+- Data is deduplicated on incident, mapinfo_lo, date, dob, sex, and race, reducing the number of records by ~28%
 - Search/contraband information is missing, as well as outcomes
+- subject_race is based on the raw column race, which is passed through as raw_race
+- violation represents raw column crime_code_A, which is a description of alphanumeric crime_code column

 ## Columbus, OH
 **Data notes**:
 - `Incident Number` in the original data seems unreliable as it has several hundred entries for 9999 and 99999; furthermore, occasionally, it does appear to reference the same incident, but is duplicated for every distinct action taken against the subject
 - The raw data is deduplicated on `Stop Date`, `Contact End Date`, Ethnicity, Gender, ViolationStreet, and ViolationCrossStreet, reducing the number of records by ~15.8%
+- search_conducted and outcome are based on `Enforcement Taken`, which is passed through as raw_enforcement_taken

 ## Statewide, OH
 **Data notes**: